luvagu/todos-js-snowpack-tailwind/README.md

 ## FaunaDB Setup

-- Create a free Fauna `Database` at https://fauna.com/
+- Create a free FaunaDB `Database` at https://fauna.com/
 - Create a `Collection` called `users`
 - Create a new `Index` called `users_by_email` with `Terms` containing `data.email` and `Unique` & `Serialized` selected
-- Head to the `Security` tab and generate a `NEW KEY`
+- Head to the `Security` tab and generate a `NEW KEY` **
 - Copy the key and paste it where indicated below

+** It's recommended to create a role with the appropriate permissions when exposing API key in the browser

 ```js
 // src/fauna.helpers.js